C4T-BuT-S4D/ctfcup-2023-quals/tasks/rev/magick_lock/README.md

 ## Writeup (en)

 We are given an executable which checks for flag correctness in the following way: it trivially converts hex string to bytes to polynomial, then computes the remainder of 16 known polynomials modulo this polynomial and checks that the result is a polynomial of degree 1 with a matching root.
-Having reverse engineered the binary, we can simply take the known polynomials, subtract `x - root` and compute their greatest common divider. (`poly = (x - root) mod(flag_poly) <=> poly = (x - root) + some_poly * flag_poly`)
+Having reverse engineered the binary, we can simply take the known polynomials, subtract `x - root` and compute their greatest common diviser. (`poly = (x - root) mod(flag_poly) <=> poly = (x - root) + some_poly * flag_poly`)

 [Exploit](solve/solve.py)